Kubernetes Execution Mode#

 Note

-You might need to run airflow standalone with sudo if your Airflow user is not able to access the docker socket URL or pull the images in the Kind cluster.
+You may need to run Airflow standalone with sudo if your Airflow user is unable to access the Docker socket URL or pull images in the Kind cluster.

 Log in to Airflow through a web browser http://localhost:8080/, using the user airflow and the password described in the standalone_admin_password.txt file.